-We would like you to send us your sightings of adders, common lizards or common toads you see while out and about.
-By doing this you can help us to find out:
+Please send your sightings of any adders, common lizards or common toads you see when out and about.
+By doing this you can help us find out:

 - Whether the distribution of these species is changing over time.

 - Whether the timing of events, such as emergence from hibernation or breeding, is changing over time.

 - Whether these changes are related to shifts in the climate.

 For help and more information about identification and conservation, you can visit: